Teen Driver Safety

 Safe, Responsible Driving Begins with You

-- Reject Ejection.
-Wear your seat belt to prevent ejection, which almost always means death.
+- Wear your seat belt to prevent ejection, which almost always means death.

-- Save Your Driver.
+- Buckle up even in the back seat.
 Drivers are twice as likely to die in frontal crashes when back-seat passengers are unbuckled.

-- Sleep Nine.
-Teens need at least nine hours of sleep, which allows you to stay alert while driving.
+- Teens need at least nine hours of sleep, which allows you to stay alert while driving.

-- Stay Sober.
-Alcohol use by people under 21 is prohibited in Virginia.
-The penalties for Virginia’s "zero tolerance" law regarding teens and alcohol include losing your license for a year, and fines or community service.
-Alcohol and illegal drugs slow reaction-time and distort reality, making you think you're driving well when you’re not.
+- Alcohol use by people under 21 is prohibited in Virginia.
+The penalties for Virginia's "zero tolerance" law regarding for teens includes losing your license for a year and fines or community service.
+Alcohol and illegal drugs slow reaction time and distort reality, making you think you're driving well when you're not.

-- Check Your Friends.
-When lives are at stake, speak up.
-Always ride with sober drivers, always buckle up and insist everyone else buckles up.
+- When lives are at stake, speak up.
+Always ride with sober drivers, and always buckle up and insist everyone else buckles up.

-- Use Your Head.
-Not buckling up, speed, inexperience and alcohol are reasons for fatalities and serious injuries in single-vehicle crashes, the most common type of crash involving teens.
+- Not buckling up, speed, inexperience and alcohol are reasons for fatalities and serious injuries in single-vehicle crashes, the most common type of crash involving teens.

-- Respect Role Models.
-When first learning to drive, respect the ground rules your parents and caregivers set and stick to them.
-Pay attention to the advice from experienced drivers.
+- When first learning to drive, respect the ground rules your parents and caregivers set and stick to them.
+Pay attention to advice from experienced drivers.

-- Keep Your Distance.
-Keep four seconds of following distance between you and the vehicle in front of you.
+- Keep four seconds of following distance between you and the vehicle in front of you.
 Tailgating, speeding and underestimating dangerous situations are some of the main factors in teen vehicle deaths.

-- That Text Must Wait.
-Texting while driving is prohibited for all drivers in Virginia, no matter their age.
+- Texting while driving is prohibited for all drivers in Virginia, no matter their age.

-- Focus on Driving.
-Driving is a complex task and requires the driver’s full attention.
-Examples of distractions are blasting the music, loading up your car with friends and using your phone, which is illegal in Virginia for those 18 and younger.
+- Driving is a complex task and requires your full attention.
+Examples of distractions are blasting the music, loading up your car with friends and using your phone which is illegal in Virginia for anyone while driving a motor vehicle.